leanprover-community/import-graph/README.md

   in the current file.
   (Must be run at the end of the file.
 Tactics and macros may result in incorrect output.)
 * `#find_home decl`: suggests files higher up the import hierarchy to which `decl` could be moved.

+## Credits

+This code has been extracted from [mathlib](https://github.com/leanprover-community/mathlib4) and has mainly been written by Scott Morrison and a few other mathlib contributors.